TRaSH-Guides/Guides/docs/Downloaders/Deluge/Basic-Setup.md

 !!! info

-    If you are running a docker container, such as binhex's image, the `WebUI` plugin may not need to be enabled.
+    If you are running a Docker container, such as binhex's image, the `WebUI` plugin may not need to be enabled.
 Instead, it may be configured in the container.

 ### WebUI